ricardosantosfc/saveDforest/README.md

 A serious game for promoting environmentally sustainable behaviors through empathy, embedded in a web-app that supports it.

-While the game was built with Unity, the web-app itself is based on a MEAN stack:
+While the game was developed with Unity, the web-app itself is based on a MEAN stack framework:
  - The front-end consists of an Angular single-page application that embeds the game in Unity WebGL format.
  - The back-end consists of an Express.js application server running on top of Node.js and a MongoDB database.